-A 529 plan is a savings plan that helps families save for future qualified expenses.
+A 529 plan is a savings plan that helps families save for future qualified higher education expenses.
 This money can be applied to in-state schools or out of state schools, public or private institutions.
 Unlike a traditional savings account or bank account your money grows tax-deferred in a 529 account and qualified distributions are federal tax and state tax free.
 There are different plans to choose from that have different benefits and investment options, and often you are not limited to the state that you live in.
 In the state of California, for example, California residency is not required for investment.

 The contribution limit is generous.
 Each year, you can contribute up to $15,000 (or $30,000 for married couples who are splitting gifts) to a 529 plan for each beneficiary without triggering federal gift tax restrictions.